-Applicants should describe their coordination with systems of care providers such as: government, CoC, non-profits, and service providers to assure the ability to serve the homeless youth and their dependent infant/child(ren) after program exit.
+Applicants should describe their coordination with systems of care providers such as government, non-profits, and service providers to ensure their ability to serve the homeless youth and their young families after program exit.

-In addition, an applicant with a proposed geographic area that spans more than one CoC must clearly describe a joint agreement by all Homeless Management Information System (HMIS) leads on the process for data collection and reporting among the covered CoCs.
+CoCs are the leads in the process for data collection for the Homeless Management Information System (HMIS).
+An applicant with a proposed geographic area that spans more than one CoC must clearly describe a joint agreement by all Homeless Management Information System (HMIS) leads on the process for data collection and reporting among the covered CoCs.